DIGITAL PRODUCT TALENT TRENDS

 We looked at the three key functions that make up digital product teams – software development, design and product management.
 We selected using two filters – location and job title.
 There is a breakdown of the search terms we used at the end of this article.
 We looked at total numbers of professionals in each function, gender breakdown, number by location and the growth of each profession.

-On the whole of LinkedIn.com there are close to 1,000,000 software developers and engineers engaged in digital product work, close to half a million working in user experience and interaction design, and slightly less working in digital product roles.
-So for every one product or design professional you have roughly two software developers.
+Breakdown of developers, designers and managers by total number, function and gender.
+On the whole of LinkedIn there are close to one million software developers and engineers engaged in digital product work, close to half a million working in user experience and interaction design, and slightly less working in digital product management roles.

 Let’s look at the numbers from an Irish centric perspective.
 To do this we compare Ireland, a well recognized digital product talent hub and where we are based, with long established centres, an emerging location and a city not known as a hub as a control location.